 You are here

-It was in his home kitchen that Sutton discovered his passion for cooking, which eventually parlayed into line jobs at casual eateries in his hometown of Dallas during high school.
+It was in his home kitchen that Chef Andrew Sutton discovered his passion for cooking, which eventually parlayed into line jobs at casual eateries in his hometown of Dallas during high school.
 Sutton’s professional career started when he got a call in 1982 from Jean LaFont, the corporate chef of Universal Restaurants.
 What began, as a summer job became a life’s calling.

 Sutton transitioned to Southern California and the Napa Rose restaurant in 2000 through encouragement from Disney to create a restaurant with a spacious exhibition to complement his energetic sense of fun.
-Only seasonal, hand-selected ingredients from throughout the Golden State’s diverse regions are sourced to create an award-winning menu.
-With what Sutton calls “the best team I’ve ever assembled,” Napa Rose chefs put on a nightly show, committed to providing the best possible wine experience, which features the largest number of staff who have passed the Level I Introductory Sommelier Course – a total of 42, including Chef Sutton -- at any restaurant in the world.
+Only seasonal, hand-selected ingredients from the Golden State’s diverse regions are sourced to create an award-winning menu.
+With what Sutton calls “the best team I’ve ever assembled,” Napa Rose chefs put on a nightly show, committed to providing the best possible wine experience, which features the largest number of staff who have passed the Level I Introductory Sommelier Course – a total of forty-two, including Chef Sutton -- at any restaurant in the world.

 Sat.
 Oct 15 6pm-9pm (VIP & FHB/MC Preferred 5pm-9pm)